adibfarrasy/second-brain/1 Inbox/Learning 2023.md

 What were your best lessons from 2023?

 For me, it can be summarized into these two oxymoronic quotes.
-As a software engineer, I've been in a position where a particular feature was not prioritized, even though the potential benefit to the business could be massive (to be fair, none of us knew at the time).
-It just took one engineer to spend their own time aside from
+There were many times when I felt organizations and individuals (including myself) made sub-optimal decisions due to a lack of clarity and/or daunting complexity of a particular initiative.
+Sometimes, the management made a heavy-handed approach and kill the initiative altogether before even attempting a proof of concept; other times